Ja1941/hilberts-axioms/README.md

 See https://ja1941.github.io/hilberts-axioms/ for some documentations on important theorems and their proofs.

+## What to be done

+Many propositions in Elements are still not provable and we need additional axioms and theory of area to work out the rest.

+0) Playfair axiom
+  This axiom asserts, given a line, the existence of the unique parallel line passing through a fixed point.
+Most results of Book IV involves this axiom.

+1) Circle intersection axiom
+  This axiom ensures that two circles meet if one of them contains both points inside the other and outside.
+You can see this axiom showing up from Book I to IV.
+This axiom also makes ruler and compass construction formalizable.
+I am struggling to prove that angles are not trisectable.
+Although it's just an easy result in field theory, this method seems hard to apply here since we don't have coordinates.

+2) Theory of area
+  We can define an equivalence relation between rectilinear figures, intuitionally, if they have the same area.
+This is a useful tool dealing with some propositions in Book III.

+In addition, we can add more axioms.
+Though not directly related to Elements, they gradually complete our axiomatic system to our intuition of real plane.
+For example,

+3) Archimedes' axiom
+  Similar to Archimedean property, the axiom says given two segments $s_1$ and $s_2$, we can always find a natural number $n$ such that $n$ copies of $s_1$ is greater than $s_2$.

+4) Dedekind's axiom
+  Suppose points of a line are divided into two nonempty parts $S$ and $T$ such that no points in $S$ lie between points in $T$ and no points in $T$ lie between points in $S$.
+Then there exists a unique point such that for all $A\in S$, $B\in T$, either $A=P$ or $B=P$ or $P$ is between $A$ and $B$.
+You may spot its similarity to dedekind cut.
+Indeed, this axiom "completes" the system such that it is isomorphic to the real plane!

+5) We can define segment and angle arithmetic by taking quotient to segment and angle congruence and then define addition and multiplication on the equivalence classes.
+Similarity as well as many complicated geometry problems in high school competition is then formalizable.

 ### How to run the project

 0) Install lean and git.
 More information can be found on https://leanprover-community.github.io/get_started.html.
 If you can run